quasarframework/quasar-framework.org/source/guide/app-prefetch-feature.md

 ```

 ### Redirecting Example
-Example of redirecting the user under some circumstances, like when it tries to access a page that only an authenticated user should see.
+Example of redirecting the user under some circumstances, like when they try to access a page that only an authenticated user should see.

 ```js
 // We assume here we already wrote the authentication logic